 One of the most critical components of moving from crisis to self-sufficiency is a safe, stable, and supportive place to live.
-In addition to housing needs, Havenwood also provides individualized case management, parenting classes, and job readiness training for each family.
+Housing resources are critical to Havenwood's program.
+Tenant Based Rental Assistance (TBRA) for Havenwood residents is possible for those who qualify.
+Havenwood also provides individualized case management, parenting classes, and job readiness training for each family.
 We do our best provide options for our parents facing transportation obstacles when appropriate.

 An end to homelessness, domestic violence and poverty in Northwest Arkansas.